IAEA safeguards: Legal framework

 International Atomic Energy Agency (IAEA) Safeguards are a system of inspection and verification of the peaceful uses of nuclear materials as part of the Nuclear Non-Proliferation Treaty (NPT), supervised by the International Atomic Energy Agency.

 Information Circular 66 (INFCIRC 66) is an agreement between the IAEA and member states that provides for the conduct of limited safeguards within the member state.
 The member states identifies facilities that are made available for inspection.

 The Treaty on the Nonproliferation of Nuclear Weapons (NPT) opened for signature in 1968 and entered into force in 1970.
-The NPT defines nuclear weapons states as the United States of America, the United Kingdom of Great Britain and Northern Ireland, the People's Republic of China, the Russian Federation, and France.
+The NPT defines nuclear-weapon states as the United States of America, the United Kingdom of Great Britain and Northern Ireland, the People's Republic of China, the Russian Federation, and France.
 The treaty requires signatories to become members of the IAEA.
 Nuclear weapons states are responsible for working toward disarmament and non-nuclear weapons states must submit to IAEA safeguards.
 The treaty requires that non-nuclear weapons states conclude comprehensive safeguards agreements under INFCIRC 153.
 The NPT is the centerpiece of global efforts to prevent the further spread of nuclear weapons.

+Additional Protocol

+In 1993 a program was initiated to strengthen and extend the classical safeguards system, and a model protocol was agreed by the IAEA Board of Governors 1997.
+The measures boosted the IAEA's ability to detect undeclared nuclear activities, including those with no connection to the civil fuel cycle.

+Innovations were of two kinds.
+Some could be implemented on the basis of IAEA's existing legal authority through safeguards agreements and inspections.
+Others required further legal authority to be conferred through an Additional Protocol.
+This must be agreed by each non-weapons state with IAEA, as a supplement to any existing comprehensive safeguards agreement.
+Weapons states have agreed to accept the principles of the model additional protocol.

+Key elements of the model Additional Protocol: